WilfredRuck/duck_cannon/README.md

 ## Background and Overview

 Duckannon is a game where the player shoots a duck out of a cannon and gains a score based on how far they get.
-There will be different factors in play, such as the angle of the cannon before release, and the speed at time of launch(which will be displayed as it randomly increases and decreases).
-The goal is to find the best combination of angle and speed to obtain the furthest distance.
+There will be different factors in play, such as the angle of the cannon before release, and the power level at time of launch(which will be displayed as it randomly increases and decreases).
+The goal is to find the best combination of angle and power to obtain the furthest distance.
 There will also be various obstacles the duck may interact with as it bounces that will affect where the duck ends up stopping.

 ## Functionality and MVP Features

   Players will be able to:
   - [ ] Start and restart game
   - [ ] Change cannon angle
-  - [ ] Hear sounds on collisions and when cannon moves/shoots
+  - [ ] Hear sound when cannon shoots
   - [ ] Shoot duck
-  - [ ] View speed of cannon
+  - [ ] View power of cannon
+  - [ ] View score at end of game

   Also:
-  - [ ] An About modal describing the basic functionality
+  - [ ] A section describing the basic functionality

 ## Architecture and Technologies